IsmotaraDipty43/Taskmanager-server/README.md

-# Task Manager Backend API
+# TaskFlow Backend API

 ## Overview

-The Task Manager Backend is built using Node.js, Express, and MongoDB.
+The TaskFlow Backend is built using Node.js, Express, and MongoDB.
 It provides a RESTful API for managing tasks in a Task Management Application.
 The API supports the following operations:

 - **Create tasks** (POST)
 - **Retrieve tasks** (GET)